aa-83/portfolio/README.md

 based on the images they created that I liked the most.

 ### Image Contents
+In this list I show what text I have added to the images in this directory to create my images.
+This is also what will reveal itself if opened in text formats.

 - Portfolio_line_01.jpg: The text from 01st_line.jpg
 - Portfolio_line_02.jpg: The text from 02nd_line.jpg
 - Portfolio_line_03.jpg: The text from 03rd_line.jpg